Matteo Berrettini: 2023: Injuries, rankings decline, hiatus

-2024–2025: Comeback, two titles, top 30, followed by injury
+2024–2025: Comeback, two titles, top 30, Injury

 Berrettini started the year by withdrawing from 2024 Australian Open on the eve of his scheduled first-round match against Stefanos Tsitsipas because of a foot injury.
 He then held an online press conference on 20 February to announce that he will be back to competition in March after six months of hiatus, starting from the 2024 Arizona Tennis Classic and the 2024 Miami Open and then into the clay season.
 On his comeback he won his first match over Hugo Gaston in Phoenix.
 He reached the final, defeating two more French players, eighth seed Arthur Cazaux, Terence Atmane and then seventh seed Aleksandar Vukic before losing to defending champion Nuno Borges.
 In Miami he lost to Andy Murray in three sets in a close-to-three hours match while dealing with intestinal virus, almost fainting at some point.

 Using protected ranking, he entered the 2024 Grand Prix Hassan II and reached his first final since 2022 in Naples, defeating sixth seed Alexander Shevchenko, Jaume Munar, fourth seed Lorenzo Sonego and seventh seed Mariano Navone.
 He lifted his fourth clay title and first since 2022, defeating defending champion Roberto Carballes Baena in straight sets.
 As a result, he moved 50 positions up and returned to the top 100 at No. 84 on 8 April 2024.

 Berrettini lost in the first round of Monte-Carlo Masters to Miomir Kecmanović.
 He then withdrew from Munich to have another short training block ahead of the tournaments in Madrid and Rome.
 However, he later withdrew from Madrid, Rome and Roland Garros revealing he is not quite ready after recovering from illness, missing these tournaments for three consecutive years.

 Having lost in the second round at Wimbledon to fellow Italian Jannik Sinner, Berrettini won his second title at the Swiss Open in Gstaad, defeating third seed Félix Auger-Aliassime in the quarterfinals, top seed Stefanos Tsitsipas in the last four and Quentin Halys in the final.
 He won back-to-back titles at the 2024 Generali Open Kitzbühel defeating Hugo Gaston in the final.

 In October 2024, Berrettini announced he had split from coach Francisco Roig while Alessandro Bega continued to serve as his assistant coach.

 In May 2025, following his retirement at the 2025 Italian Open due to an injury, he withdrew from the 2025 French Open and later the 2025 US Open.
-By missing the US Open he's missed seven majors in the last four years.
+By missing the US Open he has missed seven majors in the last four years.